 In addition, we may disclose information about you:

-In the normal course of events and unless, for example, required to by law, Chambers will not transfer your data to countries outside the European Economic Area except in the course of a legal transaction where it is necessary to do so.
+In the normal course of events and unless, for example, required to by law, Chambers will not transfer your data to countries outside the European Economic Area except to the United States under the Privacy Shield safeguard or in the course of a legal transaction where it is necessary to do so.

 Where Chambers engages third parties to process personal information on its behalf, these third parties do so on the basis of written instructions, under a duty of confidentiality.
 Any third parties processing personal information on behalf of Chambers are obliged to implement appropriate technical and organisational measures to ensure the security of that information.